• About TTT

 6. Float A River

 There are many rivers to float in Texas.
 I can think of two I’ve been to – the Guadalupe River in New Braunfels and the Frio River.
 These rivers are very popular and often crowded.
 If you don’t mind the crowds, go in the summer, but if you do, try going in September or October.
 That water will be cold no matter when you go!
-The Comal and Brazos rivers are also great rivers to float on.
+The Comal and Brazos Rivers are also great rivers to float on.

 7. Space Center Houston